StephanLW/iMievHacked/readme.md

 ![proxy-image](https://github.com/user-attachments/assets/d217e09e-a6c6-4f8c-8634-b439c0cce99d)

-For Mitsubishi you need the MUT-3 device.
+For Mitsubishi you need (?) the MUT-3 device.
 I have no experiences with this system.
+Update: I read, that the Diagbox/Lexia also works with the Mitsubishi.
+I have not confirmed that, because I don`t have a i-Miev to test it.

 ## Hacking/Customisation